Miranda Lambert Wants It All. So Far, She's Gotten It.

 Texas has, in musical mythologies, been positioned as the freewheeling antithesis of Nashville for half a century.
 Willie Nelson's arc is its most famous morality tale.
 About the only thing that panned out for him during his 1960s Nashville tenure was penning country-pop hits for other singers.
 He found it easier to hit his stride artistically when he returned to the Lone Star state, made shaggy, narrative-driven concept albums and grew his hair out.
 Storied generations of outlaws and troubadours set the stage for the Red Dirt scene to make heroes of witty, wordy songwriters who fronted twangy, rocking bands and incited raucous crowds to chant "Nashville sucks!"
 It was a scene with its own networks and measures of success, its own loudly championed codes: self-sufficiency over slickness.

 Growing up in the flyspeck town of Lindale in the 1990s, Lambert began forming her own conclusions about what it meant to be serious about country music.
 She found plenty to like in the hits of the day, but also latched onto the singer-songwriter fare she heard in her household.
-Her dad, who dabbled in songwriting and played parties with his own band, sometimes sang her to sleep with John Prine or David Allen Coe tunes.
+Her dad, who dabbled in songwriting and played parties with his own band, sometimes sang her to sleep with John Prine or David Allan Coe tunes.
 As a pre-teen, her favorite song was Guy Clark's "Desperadoes Waiting for a Train."
 She didn't have to grasp its meaning for it to move her.
 Later, she grew obsessed with the debut album from Allison Moorer, "these songs that just rip your guts out," as she puts it now.
 "When I started writing, my first songs weren't very good, but I was already headed in a direction that wanted to be a writer and say something and not just have fluff, and it's from all the music I grew up on truly."

 She saw a similar gap between the current and classic singers she was drawn to — from the Chicks, Lee Ann Womack and LeAnn Rimes to Patsy Cline, Loretta Lynn, Merle Haggard and Tammy Wynette — and her own cursory execution of curlicues and note-bending.
 "I was just such a young, immature voice," she says.
 "I didn't really have a lot of power or finesse.
 I just kind of had tone."
 At 17, around the time she hurriedly finished high school, she assigned herself a two-month immersion in Wynette's vocal style while preparing to audition for a musical about the legend's life.
 Lambert holed up in her bedroom, poring over Wynette's catalog and reading about her life.
 "You can actually hear the pain in her voice when she's trying to get you to feel pain," says Lambert.
 "And so I think that also helped me like find my voice a little more."

-Note: A previous version of this story misspelled the middle name of musician David Allan Coe as Allen.